Automobile

 What is a drive belt?

-A drive belt or serpentine belt is a single, continuous belt used automotive engines to rotate multiple peripheral devices in the engine.
-The belt is allowed to pass over more three pulleys which are designed to fitly enclose the belt to avoid slipping.
-Idler pulleys are pressed against the back of the belt, forcing it into the shape in the pulley.
+A drive belt or serpentine belt is a single, continuous belt used in automotive engines to rotate multiple peripheral devices in the engine.
+The belt is allowed to pass over more than three pulleys which are designed to fitly enclose the belt to avoid slipping.
+Idler pulleys are pressed against the back of the belt, forcing it into the shape of the pulley.

 A drive belt can last at least more than 10,000 miles.
 Cranks or breaks can easily be detected as they can see on the side in front-wheel drive vehicles. in rear-wheel drive vehicles or cars with boxer engines, it’s visible from the front.
 In some rear-wheel cars and older cars, the drive belt also drives the front engine fan. some engine design uses two of them depending on the configuration and the device layout.

-In some engine layout, the backside of the belt, which is smooth is used to drive some device.
-The design is typically limited to components with the need for less torque or where a large enclose angle is present.
+In some engine layouts, the backside of the belt, which is smooth is used to drive some devices.
+The design is typically limited to components with the need for less torque or where a large enclosed angle is present.

 Functions of a drive belt